daniasalman6/data-transformations/README.md

 - **pyproject.toml**
   Central configuration file specifying dependencies, project metadata, and settings.

-- **.gitignore**
-  Specifies files and directories for Git to ignore.

 - **Makefile**
   Provides various commands for project setup, testing, linting, and more.